 Of course the girls aren’t going to be entertained by looking at cave houses for too long so here are five other things in Instanbul that I think would make Turkey holidays a perfect travel options for families.
+Experience the ultimate in hospitality and convenience when you stay in a samui villa rental with a dedicated concierge service.

 The Miniaturk Park is a great way to kick of your Turkey Holidays, located on the Golden Horn banks and contains more than a hundred scaled models, which are 1/25 of the original Anatolian, Istanbul, and Ottoman structures.
 Spanning an impressive 60,000 metres square, it is the largest miniature park in the world.
 To top it all off, it features a labyrinth, playground, and life-size chessboard, making it an ideal venue for the kids.
 The park is usually open daily from 9am to 5pm.